microsoft/snmalloc/README.md

 ```

 To set `SnMalloc` as the global allocator add this to your project:

 ```rust
 #[global_allocator]
 static ALLOC: snmalloc_rs::SnMalloc = snmalloc_rs::SnMalloc;
 ```

 ## For MinGW Users

-`mingw` version is only tested on nighly branch.
-Due to the complexity of locating GNU libraries on Windows environment,
+`mingw` version is only tested on nightly branch with MSYS environment.
+We are using dynamic linking method.
-the library requests you to provide a `MINGW64_BIN` environment variable during compiling.
-Since `GCC` does not provide a option for us
-to link `libatomic` statically, I have to use dynamic linking.
 Hence, please make sure the following libs are in your `PATH`:

 - `winpthread`
 - `atomic`
 - `stdc++`
 - `gcc_s`

-This is the best thing I can do for current stage, if you have any better solution, please do help me to provide a better support for
-`MinGW`
+**Notice:** since version `0.2.12`, we no longer require you to provide additional environment variables for `mingw` target.

 ## For Androud Cross-Compilation